Chartered accountancy from any degree discipline

 Alistair Higson, Finance Analyst at British Airways explains the appeal of the graduate route to the ACA qualification.

-Students complete professional skills development, exams, ethics learning and a range of work experience in one or more area of insolvency, accounting, taxation, audit, financial management or information technology.
+Many graduates are wondering whether they can become a chartered accountant from any degree discipline.
+With the ICAEW chartered accountancy qualification, students complete professional skills development, exams, ethics learning and a range of work experience in one or more areas of insolvency, accounting, taxation, audit, financial management or information technology.
 Together, these provide the technical expertise, professional skills and practical experience that are required to become a respected and trusted business adviser.

 - It is prestigious and opens up a wide variety of rewarding career options.